How to switch between Sky and TalkTalk

-Switching between Sky and TalkTalk should be relatively straightforward as both use the Openreach network so either provider can take over your existing phone line rather than having to install a new one.
+Switching between Sky and TalkTalk broadband should be relatively straightforward as both use the Openreach network so your new provider can take over your existing phone line rather than having to install a new one.
 The switching process should take about two weeks and once completed, you’ll receive a notification confirming the switch, along with your final bill.

-If you’re still within the minimum period of your Sky or TalkTalk contract, you’ll be charged cancellation fees if you leave; how much will depend on how many months you have left on your contract when you cancel.
+If you’re still within the minimum period of your Sky or TalkTalk contract, you’ll be charged cancellation fees if you leave; exactly how much will depend on how many months you have left on your contract when you cancel.
 Check your original paperwork or your online Sky or TalkTalk account if you’re not sure how long you’ve got left.
 If you are out of contract, you will have received notification from Sky or TalkTalk as this is now required by Ofocm.

 If you’re still within your minimum contract term and liable for cancellation fees, you’re unlikely to save money by switching.
-Any savings you make on package costs will probably be eaten up by cancellation fees.
-However, Sky will credit your account with up to £100 if TalkTalk charges you termination fees to leave.
+That being said, if you are switching to Sky, you can claim up to £100 credit on your account if TalkTalk charges you termination fees to leave.
 You’ll need to send a copy of your final TalkTalk bill to Sky to claim the money back.
-TalkTalk’s termination fees average £10 per month you have left on your contract.
+TalkTalk’s termination fees average £10 per every month you have left on your contract.